hideki1234/peg-sol/README.md

 # peg-sol
-Solver for triangular peg solitaire in Hakell
+Solver for triangular peg solitaire in Haskell